naelolaiz/learning_fpga/i2s_test_1/README.md

 ### Adaptation
 Looking at the table of frequencies, I decided to try 96kHz of sampling rate.
 Then I modified i2s_master.vhd, to make the constant MCLK_FREQ equals to 24576000, that is equals to 96000 * 256. (so, no PLL mode required)
 I am using the internal Cyclone IV dev board 50MHz in pin 23, as clock for i2s_master.
-The phase_inc of the waveform generator is set to 2 MHz (in theory : 2 * 2**32 / 50 ) (2 MHz * bit resolution / 50MHz).

 The current code is still not working properly.
 ### Debugging
 Some previous before I saw a deformed output, I thought the bits could be inverted or something (I didn't save it with the scope.
 I will try to duplicate the results).